League of the Three Emperors

-The League of the Three Emperors or Union of the Three Emperors (Dreikaiserbund) was an alliance between the German, Russian and Austro-Hungarian Empires, from 1873 to 1887.
+The League of the Three Emperors, or Union of the Three Emperors, (Note: Dreikaiserbund; Három császár egyezménye; Союз трёх императоров.) was an alliance between the German, Russian and Austro-Hungarian empires, from 1873 to 1887.

 Chancellor Otto von Bismarck took full charge of German foreign policy from 1870 to his dismissal in 1890.
 His goal was a peaceful Europe, based on the balance of power.
 Bismarck feared that a hostile combination of Austria-Hungary, France, and Russia would crush Germany.
 If two of them were allied, then the third would ally with Germany only if Germany conceded excessive demands.
 The solution was to ally with two of the three.
-In 1873 he formed the League of the Three Emperors, an alliance of the Kaisers of Germany and Austria-Hungary and the Tsar of Russia.
+In 1873, he formed the League of the Three Emperors, an alliance of William I of Germany, Franz Joseph I of Austria and Alexander II of Russia.
 Together they would control Eastern Europe, making sure that restive ethnic groups such as the Poles were kept in control.
 It aimed at neutralizing the rivalry between Germany's two neighbors by an agreement over their respective spheres of influence in the Balkans and at isolating Germany's enemy, France.
 The Balkans posed a more serious issue, and Bismarck's solution was to give Austria predominance in the western areas, and Russia in the eastern areas.

 The first League of the Three Emperors was in effect from 1873 to 1878.
 A second one was established June 18, 1881, and lasted for three years.
 It was renewed in 1884 but lapsed in 1887.
 Both alliances ended because of continued strong conflicts of interest between Austria-Hungary and Russia in the Balkans.
 The second treaty provided that no territorial changes should take place in the Balkans without prior agreement and that Austria could annex Bosnia and Herzegovina when it wished; in the event of war between one party and a great power not party to the treaty, the other two parties were to maintain friendly neutrality.

-Bismarck was able to temporarily preserve ties with Russia in the Reinsurance Treaty of 1887; but, after his dismissal, this treaty was not renewed, and a Franco-Russian alliance developed.
+Bismarck was able to temporarily preserve ties with Russia in the Reinsurance Treaty of 1887; but, after his dismissal, this treaty was not renewed, and a Franco-Russian Alliance developed.
+This marked the end of the long-standing Prussian-Russian alliance.